 Although the origins of some of our operations date back to the early part of the 19th century, we trace our business as it is today back to the 1982 merger of The British Aluminium Company Limited and Alcan Aluminium U.K. Limited, which created British Alcan.
 The original Luxfer Group was formed in February 1996 in connection with the management buy-in (the "Management Buy-in") of certain downstream assets of British Alcan.
-Our current Chief Executive, Brian Purves, was a member of the Management Buy-in team.
-All of our current Executive Management team members have served with Luxfer Group for more than 10 years.
+Our current Chief Executive Officer, Brian Purves, was a member of the two-man Management Buy-in team.
+All of the current Executive Management Board members have served with Luxfer Group for more than 10 years.
 The Management Buy-in was financed by a syndicate of private equity investors.
-Upon completion of a capital reorganization in 2007, these investors fully exited their original investments in the business.
+Largely through a leveraged reorganization in 1999, and finally a capital reorganization in 2007, these investors fully exited their original investments in the business.